The commission may make administrative inspections of controlled premises in accordance with the following provisions:

 (b) places including factories, warehouses, establishments, and conveyances in which persons registered or exempted from registration requirements under this chapter are permitted to hold, manufacture, compound, process, sell, deliver, or otherwise dispose of any controlled substance.

-(3) When authorized by an administrative inspection warrant, an officer or employee designated by the board may:
+(3) When authorized by an administrative inspection warrant, an officer or employee designated by the commission may:

 (a) inspect and copy records required by this chapter to be kept;